-MacroPolis is a team of independent analysts with years of experience covering Greece.
+MacroPolis is a team of independent analysts with numerous years of experience covering Greece.

-It was founded by Nick Malkoutzis, a journalist who has spent more than a decade covering Greece for local and international media, and Yiannis Mouzakis, who held several senior positions at Reuters for a number of years.
+It was founded by Nick Malkoutzis, a journalist who has spent more than 15 years covering Greece for local and international media, and Yiannis Mouzakis, who held several senior positions at Reuters for a number of years.
 You can find out more about our team below.

 MacroPolis is self-financed and is not affiliated to any political party or corporate institution.

 How do we make a difference?

-MacroPolis's mission is to filter out the noise that accompanies developments and provide our readership with impartial and pertinent analysis that puts Greece in perspective.
+MacroPolis's mission is to filter out the noise that accompanies developments.
+We provide our readership with impartial and pertinent analysis that puts Greece in perspective.

-We offer our subscribers a well-balanced mix of political insight and fact-driven analysis that provides an all-round picture of what is happening in Greece, as well as a snapshot of key events.
+We offer our subscribers a well-balanced mix of political insight and fact-driven analysis that gives an all-round picture of what is happening in Greece, as well as snapshots of key events.